 Electron Beam Evaporator

-Lesker Lab 18: The Lab-18 thin film deposition system is a combined electron-beam evaporator and RF sputtering Physical Vapor Deposition (PVD) that allows for high quality, research grade metallic, semiconducting, and dielectric thin films.
+Lesker Lab 18: The Lab-18 thin film deposition system is a combined electron-beam evaporator and RF sputtering Physical Vapor Deposition (PVD) system that makes high quality, research-grade metallic, semiconducting, and dielectric thin films.
 The Lab 18 includes a four-pocket electron beam evaporator as well as two 2” magnetron sputter sources.
 Two mass flow regulated gas lines provide for control of chamber pressure and gas composition for reactive sputtering.

 Inductively Coupled Plasma RIE System: The SPTS LPX is an inductively-coupled plasma (ICP) reactive-ion etcher (RIE) that offers the ability to etch high-aspect ratio structures in a wide range of materials, especially silicon, silicon dioxide, and silicon nitride.
 This system is configured with a range of gases for reactive- and physical-ion etching (i.e. SF6, C4F8, CF4, O2, BCl3, Cl2, and Ar).
 The LPX-ICP system is equipped with a single-wafer load-lock transfer arm for 100mm wafers; smaller wafers and small pieces may be processed on the system using a carrier wafer.

-Wet Oxide and Dry Oxide: Thermal oxide growth on silicon by a chemical reaction between the silicon and either dry oxygen or water vapor at atmospheric pressure.
+Wet Oxide and Dry Oxide: Quartz tube furnace for thermal oxide growth on silicon by a chemical reaction between the silicon and either dry oxygen or water vapor at atmospheric pressure.
 The typical temperature range for the oxidation of silicon for wafer fabrication 750˚C to 1100˚C. The tubes accommodate multiple 2" wafers.

-Dektak Profilometer: The DekTak3 is a new computer-controlled surface profile measuring system, which accurately measures step heights from below 100 A to over 50 µm by moving a diamond-tipped stylus over the surface.
+Dektak Profilometer: The DekTak3 is a computer-controlled surface profile measuring system, which accurately measures step heights from below 50 A to over 50 µm by moving a diamond-tipped stylus over the surface.
 Equipped with video camera and surface profile analysis software.

 Wet Chemistry Workbences:The Microelectronics Facility has a number of wet chemistry workbenches equipped with fume hoods, to permit the chemical processing (cleaning, wet etching, electroplating, anodization, etc) employed in the fabrication of semiconductor and microelectronic devices.